Gets the user name of the person who is currently logged on to the Windows operating system.

 You can use the property to identify the user on the current thread, to the system and application for security or access purposes.
 It can also be used to customize a particular application for each user.

+The property wraps a call to the Windows GetUserName function.
 The domain account credentials for a user are formatted as the user's domain name, the '\' character, and user name.
 Use the UserDomainName property to obtain the user's domain name and the property to obtain the user name.
-A user name is typically an abbreviated combination of the user's first and last names.

 The following example displays the user name of the person who started the current thread.